 Types of Binding

 Some gear will be labeled as Bind on Pickup.
-These items will bind immediately when you pick them up, forcing anyone else who wants these items to do the content themselves.
+These items will bind immediately when you pick them up, so that you can’t give it to anyone.
 This includes gear that you pick up from instanced content (dungeons, trials, or arenas), any gear that comes in a box or coffer, certain NPC-sold items, and mythic pieces

-Dungeons, trials, and multiplayer arenas use a special kind of Bind on Pickup that doesn’t quite fully bind the gear to you right away, indicated by a blue double-arrow.
-For a two-hour period, you can trade the item to other players who were in the instance with you (but no one else).
+Dungeons, trials, and multiplayer arenas use a special kind of Bind on Pickup that allows very limited trading, indicated by a blue double-arrow.
+For a two-hour period after you loot the item, you can trade the item to other players who were in the instance with you (but no one else).
 Only trading directly is allowed, not mailing.
-Two hours after you looted the item, it will fully bind to whoever is holding it and prevent all trading
+After this two-hour period, the item will fully bind to whoever is holding it and prevent all trading

 This section will explain other aspects of your gear like Traits, Enchantments, and Quality